 - An endowment established through the Story County Community Foundation makes donors eligible for the

 Endow Iowa Tax Credit

-- Construction of our sixth home was completed in the fall of 2020, allowing us to welcome five new core members from our waiting list
+- Construction of our sixth 24-hour home was completed in the fall of 2020, allowing us to welcome five new core members from our waiting list

 Friendship Ark Homes and Community Services provides a variety of supports that allow individuals with intellectual and developmental disabilities to thrive.